Regulatory B cell: History

+Timeline of Breg journey.
+EAE, experimental autoimmune encephalomyelitis; GzmB, granzyme B; LARS2, leucine-tRNA-synthetase-2; PPARδ, peroxisome proliferator-activated receptor delta; Trx, thioredoxin.

 Development and populations

 Bregs can develop from different subsets of B cells such as immature and mature B cells or plasmablasts.
 Whether Breg cells uniquely derive from a specific progenitor or originate within conventional B cell subsets is still an open question.
 Unfortunately, Breg cells are more difficult to define than regulatory T cells (Tregs) since they lack a lineage marker analogous to the Treg cell marker - FOXP3.
 Bregs share many markers with various B cell subsets due to their origin.
 Human and murine Bregs can be further separated into many subsets due to their different mechanism of action and distinct expression of key surface markers (table below).
 It is estimated that IL-10 producing B cell subpopulations can constitute up to 10% of circulating human B cells.
 There is still no clear consensus on the classification and definition of Breg cells.
 Mouse Bregs were mainly CD5 and CD1d positive in the model of EAE or after the exposition of Leishmania major.
 By contrast, mouse Bregs in model of collagen-induced arthritis (CIA) were mainly CD21 and CD23 positive.
 Bregs were found in humans, too.
 Markers of peripheral blood Bregs were molecules CD24 and CD38.
 However, peripheral blood Bregs were mostly CD24 and CD27 positive after cultivation with anti-CD40 antibody and CpG bacterial DNA.
 They were also positive for CD25, CD71 and PD-L1 after stimulation by CpG bacterial DNA and through TLR9.